CodingT/tgParkingBot/README.md

  "2025-01-06 (Monday): SUSPENDED - Alternate side parking is suspended for Three Kings' Day.
 Meters are in effect."]

 How to run:
- Create local Python Env: python -m venv tgParkingBotEnv Activate it : source /home/user/tgParkingBot/tgParkingBotEnv/bin/activate Install pip packages:  pip instal -r requirements.txt In same directory create a new '.env' file with your secrets values for NYC 311 and Telegram
+ 1.Create local Python Env: python -m venv tgParkingBotEnv 2.Activate it : source /home/user/tgParkingBot/tgParkingBotEnv/bin/activate
+ 3.Install pip packages:  pip instal -r requirements.txt 4.In same directory create a new '.env' file with your secrets values for NYC 311 and Telegram
     ( API_KEY from https://api-portal.nyc.gov/ ; BOT_TOKEN and CHAT_ID from  https://core.telegram.org/api )
- Run: python tgParkingBot.py
+ 5.Run: python tgParkingBot.py

  can be scheduled to run with crontab ex. every Saturday 7 Pm: